宅男

 Homebody Guy / Otaku

 A '宅男' is a guy who's perfectly happy never leaving his apartment — think anime marathons, gaming sessions, instant noodles at 2am, and a deep suspicion that sunlight is overrated.
-Borrowed from Japanese 'otaku' culture but localized with Chinese flair, it started as mild mockery but was quickly reclaimed as a badge of honor by the very men it described.
+Emerging around 2010, borrowed from Japanese 'otaku' culture but localized with Chinese flair, it started as mild mockery but was quickly reclaimed as a badge of honor by the very men it described.
 Part lifestyle choice, part social commentary on urban alienation, it's the internet's favorite lovable hermit archetype.

 Cultural Context